Side-On/Film-Pairs/README.md

 ### Features Left to Implement

 Unfortunately due to time restrictions to complete the project, I was unable to create a feature that allows the user to choose a difficulty setting.
+However I do plan to add this feature in the future.
+Once the button is clicked, the cards shown on the screen will increase and decrease depending on the setting chosen.
-This feature will give the user three options:
+The feature will give the user three options:
 Easy - 8 cards on display making four possible matches.
 Medium - 12 cards on display making six possible matches.
 Hard - 16 cards making eight possible matches.

-These settings would be dispalyed underneath the instructions and respond to the user clicking on each one.
+These settings would be displayed underneath the instructions and respond to the user clicking on each one.
 This would also allow the user to earn a bigger score mulitplier, Easy being the lowest reward and Hard being the highest.

+There will also be a 'Top Score' feature, showing the user their previous top score event after exiting the game.
+This will be displayed above the cards, as well as on the game completed screen.